refraction-ray/general-notes/lectures/ML in a Nutshell.md

 Basically, it is to find an optimal hyperplane to seperate data, which is also one type of linear classfier with supervised learning.
 The aim of the separation is based on the evaluation of distance to the hyperplane from nearest data point, specifically we need to minimize $${\displaystyle \|{\vec {w}}\|} $$ subject to $${\displaystyle y_{i}({\vec {w}}\cdot {\vec {x}}_{i}-b)\geq 1,} $$ for $$ {\displaystyle i=1,\,\ldots ,\,n} $$, where $$y_i$$ is the label $$\pm1$$ of the data $$x_i$$.
 The application of SVM require the data can be linearly separated.
 If not, either kernel trick or **soft margin target** can be applied.
 See integrated [blog](http://blog.csdn.net/v_july_v/article/details/7624837) for more info on SVM (kernel trick and the formula derivation of optimal problem are included).
 For the difference between LDA and SVM, see [this question](https://stats.stackexchange.com/questions/243932/what-is-the-difference-between-svm-and-lda).

+For KKT condition and dual problem in SVM optimization derivation, see [this post](https://zhuanlan.zhihu.com/p/26514613).

 ### Decision Trees